Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

-Note: All dimensions and measurements are taken from the American National Standards Institute (ANSI) standard Z358.1-2009 "Emergency Eyewash and Shower Equipment".
+Note: All dimensions and measurements are taken from the American National Standards Institute (ANSI) standard Z358.1-2014 "Emergency Eyewash and Shower Equipment".
 However, not all dimensions and measurements required by the ANSI standard are listed here.

 The emergency shower should deliver a pattern of water with a diameter of at least 50.8 cm (20 inches) at 152.4 cm (60 inches).
 This diameter ensures that the water will come into contact with the entire body - not just the top of the person's head.
 ANSI also recommends the shower head be between 208.3 and 243.8 cm (82-96 inches) from the floor.
 The minimum volume of spray should be 75.7 litres/minute (20 gallons/minute) for a minimum time of 15 minutes.

 The shower should also be designed so that it can be activated in less than 1 second, and it remains operational without the operator's hand on the valve (or lever, handle, etc.).
 This valve should not be more than 173.3 cm (69 inches) in height.
 If enclosures are used, ensure that there is an unobstructed area of 86.4 cm (34 inches) in diameter.